 - 1. Persons convicted of manufacturing or producing methamphetamine; - 2.
 Any person evicted from federally assisted housing for a serious violation of the lease (and for three years following the eviction); - 3.
 Any person who fails to sign and submit consent forms to obtain information in accordance with the Administrative Plan Part 5, subparts B and F; - 4.
 Any person required under HUD regulation to establish citizenship or eligible immigration status; - 5.
-Any person subject to a life time registration requirement under a state sex offender registration program; and - 6.
+Any person subject to a lifetime registration requirement under a state sex offender registration program; and - 6.
 Any persons convicted for violent felonies.

-L.2 PROJECT-BASED VOUCHER REFERRALS
+L.2 PROJECT-BASED VOUCHER REFERRALS: Existing Residents

 In an effort to minimize displacement of families, if a unit that is to be included in the PBV contract is occupied by an eligible family, the in-place family must be placed on the program wait list.
-When eligibility is determined, the family must be given an absolute selection preference and referred to the project owner for an appropriately size PBV contract.
+When eligibility is determined, the family must be given an absolute selection preference and referred to the project owner for an appropriately sized PBV contract.
 A preference will be extended through the PBV program (only) for services offered.
 In selecting families, HOC may give a preference to disabled families who need services offered at a particular project.
 This preference (more specifically a referral) is limited to the population of families with disabilities that significantly interfere with their ability to obtain and maintain themselves in housing who, without appropriate supportive services, are not able to maintain themselves in housing.
-Selection of applicants in the targeted funding Family Unification Program (FUP) 2008 allocation are completed in conjunction with referrals from the Montgomery County Department of Health and Human Services (MCHHS).
-HOC will accept families certified by the MCHHS as eligible applicants for FUP.
-HOC will compare the names provided with the names on the current HOC wait list.
-Any referred family on the HOC wait list is served first.
-Those families referred and not on the HOC wait list will be added to the wait list and served based on date of referral or on a first come first served basis.